 Kent is particularly adept at prosecuting, defending and managing large, complex litigation matters to resolve client issues and meet client goals.
 Kent does this in a wide variety of contexts, including land and resource development, business disputes, access issues, failed property and business transactions, collections, foreclosure, professional negligence, administrative matters, negotiation, settlement, appellate advocacy and many other types of matters.

 In his litigation practice, Kent has excelled at the innovative use of technology to successfully resolve legal disputes.
 He has become an expert on using geographic information systems (“GIS”) in legal applications, including in the courtroom.
 While GIS technology is widely used in public and private contexts outside the law, it has been largely overlooked and underutilized by the legal profession.
 During his last trial, Kent used GIS in the courtroom every day and with each witness during a six-week long trial.
 The client prevailed in the case largely because of the use of GIS.
 GIS can also be applied in a variety of contexts besides property, development, and resource matters.
 Kent serves as a speaker and consultant with using GIS in legal applications.

 Kent was in private practice for his first 16 years as a lawyer, serving as a partner at separate firms in Montana and Alaska.
 He was most recently an Assistant Attorney General for the State of Alaska, representing the State in a variety of high-profile disputes and litigation involving access and resource issues as well as State versus federal government conflicts.

 - Represented one of the largest collection agencies in the State of Montana in performing creditor collections and defending against Fair Debt Collection Practices Act claims.

 - Represented consumers in a nationwide class action against one of the largest secondary lenders in the U.S.

-- Represented Montana State and local Realtor®
+- Represented Montana State and local Realtor organizations®

 - Served as lead-counsel in successfully representing the State of Alaska in a six-week long trial.